wolandark/vim-ddgpb/README.md

 # vim-ddgpb
 This plugin with it's horrible name does two things:
-- Search DuckDuckGo from Vim
+- Search DuckDuckGo from Vim (in system GUI browser or in a tmux pane using w3m)
   - With word under the cursor
   - with visual selection
 - Submit the visual selection to 0x0.st pastebin

 # Dependency
 This plugin doesn't depend on anything other than the `xdg-open`, `curl` and Vim9 or newer. <br>

-However for using the terminal browser feature, you will need tmux and w3m.
+However, if you want to use a terminal browser for your search, you should also get tmux and w3m browser.
+Naturally you must be in a tmux session for those functions to work.

 This plugin is written in vim9script and therefore requires Vim 9.0+. <br> You can check wether your Vim has vim9script support with  `echo has('vim9script')`. <br>
 If Vim returns `1`, then you have what this plugin needs.